sggodsell/javagames/README.md

 To change the game setting click on the settings cog wheel up at the top, right.
 Users can change the alien number of rows, and columns, as well as the maximum number of shots aliens can fire at one time.
-The barriers can also be removed, and more.
+You can also change the maximum number of shots that a player can shot each time.
+The barriers can also be removed, as well as enable/disable sound, and more.